Admission & Financial Aid

-Complete the FAFSA as soon after January 1 as possible each year.
-You may use estimated income tax information.
-Note: all Illinois residents should complete their FAFSA before March 1st or risk being denied Illinois Map Grants due to state budget limitations.
-Concordia’s priority awarding deadline is March 1st of each year.
-FAFSA applications filed after this date will be processed; however some types of financial aid may no longer be available.
+Students will be able to complete and submit a FAFSA as early as October 1 every year.
+Students will be required to report income information from an earlier tax year.
+Note: all Illinois residents should complete their FAFSA before December 1 or risk being denied Illinois Map Grants due to state budget limitations.
+FAFSA applications filed after this date will be processed; however, some types of financial aid may no longer be available.
 Financial aid packages can only be offered to students who have completed their FAFSA.

 You will need records of untaxed income, Federal Income Tax Returns, W-2 forms, bank statements and investment records for both parents and students.

 Only students who have been admitted to Concordia University Chicago are eligible to receive a financial aid award.
 Financial awards will be offered within 7 to 10 business days after the FAFSA results are received in the Office of Financial Aid.
 Once the student’s financial aid file is completed, he/she will receive notification in the mail.

 We encourage all students to file the FAFSA in order to determine their full eligibility for all types of financial assistance.
 In order to be considered for any federal, state and low-interest loans and work-study you must file the FAFSA.
 If you plan to apply for private scholarships, many agencies and organizations require the FAFSA to be filed in order to be considered for their scholarships.
 And, in the event anything dramatically changes with your family’s finances during the academic year, the FAFSA on file can be used to determine additional aid types.
 Remember, the FAFSA must be filed each academic year for each child attending college.